Skip to main content

 File ownership

-When storing files under /app/data, be sure to change the ownership of the files to match the app's user id before the app starts.
-This is required because ownership information can be "lost" across backup/update/restore.
-For example, if the app runs as the cloudron user, do this:
+When storing files under /app/data, change file ownership to match the app's user ID before the app starts.
+Backups, updates, and restores can reset ownership.
+For example, if the app runs as the cloudron user:

 chown -R cloudron:cloudron /app/data